-The Division of Radiological Health (DRH), Environmental Monitoring Laboratory is NELAC (National Environmental Laboratory Accreditation Conference) certified by the State of Florida's accrediting body.
-The Laboratory is also using DOE's Mixed Analyte Performance Evaluation Program (MAPEP) for its laboratory proficiency testing.
+The Division of Radiological Health (DRH), Environmental Monitoring Laboratory is using DOE's Mixed Analyte Performance Evaluation Program (MAPEP) for its laboratory proficiency testing.
 As a participant in this program, DRH analyzes unknown, simulated environmental samples provided by MAPEP and reports its results directly to them.

-In most cases covered by this report, DRH and Stoller shared either duplicate or split samples.
+In most cases covered by this report, DRH and Navarro shared either duplicate or split samples.
 Some of the data reflect instances when samples were neither split nor duplicated.
 In many cases, sample results are less than the Lower Limit of Detection (LLD) for the analytical technique and equipment.
 For example, for tritium the LLD is approximately 300 picocuries per liter (pCi/L) during routine DRH analysis, and 300 to 400 pCi/L for the contract lab's analysis.
 Concentrations that fall below the LLD are reported "<LLD".

 The contract lab performs some analyses using a "Tritium Enrichment" technique, in which tritium is concentrated by electrolysis.
-This data can be noted by numbers expressed in quotes, in a fashion similar to: " 94.7 ± 6.44 ", and are generally less than 300 pCi/L as samples showing higher results during routine analysis are not enriched.
+This data can be noted by numbers expressed in quotes, in a fashion similar to: "94.7 \pm 6.44", and are generally less than 300 pCi/L as samples showing higher results during routine analysis are not enriched.